Pfcpi/Majlis/whatisLeft.md

 - table to fill all the available width.
 - change the color of the search icon (not visible)

-## Ajouter Rapport page

-- remove 0 and 1 for matricule and groupe.
-- make the date label fixed and not animated.

 ## AjouterPv page

 - Add Creer conseil button :